containers/podman-desktop/website/docs/compose/compose-spec.md

 1. You have a Compose file.
 1. You run a Compose engine on the Compose file:

    - [Compose](https://github.com/docker/compose): The Go reference implementation.
+Podman Desktop can install the engine.
    - [Podman Compose](https://github.com/containers/podman-compose): Alternative Python implementation with native Podman integration.

 1. The Compose engine starts the containers and services, and adds an internal label to each resource: